-THE HOLY FATHER.
+THE HOLY FATHER

-St. John xvii.
-11.
+St John xvii.
+II.

-HEN the 103rd Psalm says, "Like as a An intuition father pitieth his children, so the Lord whose source pitieth them that fear Him," it comes home to a time like our own.
-It is one of those gleams of vision in which the was inspiration soul of Israel outran the spirit of its age.
+WHEN the 103rd Psalmist says, 'Like as a father pitieth his children, so the Lord pitieth them that fear Him,' it comes home to a time like our own.
+It is one of those gleams of vision in which the soul of Israel outran the spirit of its age.
 It transcended its own genius.
 It rose from the covenant God to the father God.
 It uttered an intuition whose source was inspiration, and which in the fulness of time rose into the revelation of God's first and last relation to the world.
-The music, heart, and passion of it lives for ever in Christ-endless pity, endless promise, endless power-lingering, searching pity, loving and lifting promise, weariless power and peace.
+The music, heart, and passion of it lives for ever in Christ - endless pity, endless promise, endless power-lingering, searching pity, loving and lifting promise, weariless power and peace.

 But it points beyond itself.
 There is a height and a depth in the Father beyond His utmost pity and His kindest love.
 He is Holy Father and Redeemer, and it is His holiness of fatherhood that is the source of our redemption and sonship.
 It is not their obstacle.
-"Thou, O Lord, art our Holy One, therefore we shall not die."
-He is father of pity to human weakness, still more father of grace to human sin, but chiefly father of holy joy to our Lord Jesus Christ.
-The New Testament name and idea of God is not simply "Our Father," but "the God and Father of our Lord and Saviour Jesus Christ."
-And Christ's own prayer was "Holy Father."
+'Thou, O Lord, art our Holy One, therefore we shall not die,' He is father of pity to human weakness, still more father of grace to human sin, but chiefly father of holy joy to our Lord Jesus Christ The New Testament name and idea of God is not simply 'Our Father,' but 'the God and Father of our Lord and Saviour Jesus Christ.'
+And Christ's own prayer was 'Holy Father.'
 That was Christ's central thought of God, and He knew God as He is.
-The new revelation in the cross was more than "God is love."
-It was this "Holy Father."
-That is, God at His divinest, as He was to Christ, as He was in Christ.

-In the Old Testament God is father often enough as well as in other faiths.
-And in the 103rd Psalm it appears in a more original and tender way than I can stop to point out.
-But it is with many limitations.
+The new revelation in the cross was more than 'God is love.'
+It was this ' Holy Father.'
+That is, God at His divinest, as He was to Christ, as He was in Christ as in other faiths.
+And in the 103rd Psalm it appears in a more original and tender way than I can stop to point out But it is with many limitations.
 The name, for instance, is as yet imported into God rather than revealed from Him.
 He is like a father more than He is a father.
 And He is Israel's father only.
-"Them that fear Him" means Israel.
+'Them that fear Him' means Israel.
 But the chief limitation is this.
 The name is not yet evangelised.
-Fatherhood is not yet brought into direct connection with holiness, sin, sacrifice, redemption-only with weakness.
+Fatherhood is not yet brought into direct connection with holiness, sin, sacrifice, redemption - only with weakness.
 The pity of the Father is connected with the allusion to our frail frame in those few verses, not with our transgression and the forgiveness which is the burden of the psalm.
 God is Father, and He is holy, but it is not as Holy Father that He redeems.
-Fatherhood in the Old Testament neither demands sacrifice nor makes it. but in the New Testament the Holy Father does both.
+Fatherhood in the Old Testament neither demands sacrifice nor makes it, but in the New Testament the Holy Father does both.
 The holiness is the root of love, fatherhood, sacrifice, and redemption.